 This self-described progressively old school urban farmhouse brewery is opening eyes across the country as folks get a chance to try their creative ales.
 The brewery focuses on farmhouse saisons and sour beers.

 It specializes in foeder-based open fermentation in a style inspired by St. Somewhere Brewing in Tarpon Springs, FL.
 Beers aged in foeders and barrels are then blended to make inspired, fun magical elixirs.

-At Hunaphu’s Day they brought superb farmhouse ales, including Paper Airplanes, a Nelson-Sauvin-hopped pale wild ale blended from a Vin Santo foeder; and Rustic Sunday, a white wine barrel solera saison with rye and dry-hopped with Hallertau Blanc.
+For Hunaphu’s Day they brought some superb farmhouse ales, including Paper Airplanes, a Nelson-Sauvin-hopped pale wild ale blended from a Vin Santo foeder; and Rustic Sunday, a white wine barrel solera saison with rye and dry-hopped with Hallertau Blanc.

 Birds Fly South Ale Project

 This sour, salty, rhubarb-infused gose was definitely a liquid revelation.
 Sour berry flavors with a bit of earthy funk.

 Readers of BrilliantStream.com know that Jackie O’s is one our perennial favorite breweries.
 They’ve been invited to attend Hunahpu’s Day for the past several years, and that makes us very happy.